How uHIT Works

 - 2022 Season – While NOT Using uHIT Custom or uHIT Plus at AAA-Ball: Triple-Slash Line: .247/.348/.325; OPS: .673

-Player B (Andy Young)
+How uHIT Works for Player B (Andy Young) in Minor League Baseball

 -

-2017 Season – Before using uHIT in High-A-Ball: Triple-Slash Line (BA/OBP,/SLG): .265/.327/.388; OPS: .715
+2017 Season before using uHIT in High-A-Ball: BA/OBP/SLG: .265/.327/.388; OPS: .715

 -

-2018 Season – While using uHIT in High-A-Ball: Triple-Slash Line (BA/OPB/SLG): .276/.372/.444; OPS: .850
+2018 Season while using uHIT in High-A-Ball: BA/OPB/SLG: .276/.372/.444; OPS: .850

 Andy saw a Triple-Slash Line increase of +11/+45/+56 points and an OPS increase of +135 points while using an early version of uHIT Custom’s Pitch Recognition Training.
 These gains propelled him that year to move up from High-A-Ball to-AA-Ball, where the pitching is harder to hit: